Meet THE Collective

 Sandi volunteers with hospice, is a member with IANDS, the International Association for Near-Death Studies, is certified in reiki healing and is an ordained minister.

-shepherdyouhome.com
+Website: shepherdyouhome.com

 Email: sandibianchi@gmail.com